Healthcare

 Develop a Solution Scalable Across Your Clinical Workflows and Use Cases

-A scalable telehealth solution serves healthcare providers beyond urgent care or acute care needs of patients.
+A scalable telehealth solution serves healthcare providers beyond the urgent care or acute care needs of patients.

-Acknowledging this massive shift and patient preferences, it is necessary for healthcare organizations to develop a solution that is scalable across their entire use cases and clinical workflows.
+Acknowledging this massive shift and patient preferences, healthcare organizations must develop a solution that is scalable across their entire use cases and clinical workflows.

 From scheduling on-demand patient appointments to hospital admissions, filing medical reports to insurance forms, registering new patients to electronic prescriptions and maintaining their electronic health records and every other use case that blankets your clinical workflows should be optimized in your technology solution.